generationtech/rust-RustyToolbox/rustynail/README.md

 ##### Config File

 Uses a JSON config file if present.
-Options are named the same as command-line ones and merged with those command line options (`--forcecfg` causes config file to take precedence over command-line options if there are conflicts).
+Options are named the same as command-line ones and merged with those command-line options (`--forcecfg` causes config file to take precedence over command-line options if there are conflicts).
 During RustyNail operation, if the file changes, application will re-read config file and make adjustments as needed.

 `rustytoolbox.json`